-Note 4: The board of directors of the Company resolved to dissolve the investee company on December 30, 2011.
+Note 5: The board of directors of the Company resolved to dissolve the investee company on December 30, 2011.
 The representative office of China dissolved in 2014 as well.
 According to the laws of Hong Kong, it can't be liquidated voluntarily because the total assets of TIS Securities (HK) Limited. and Taiwan International Capital (HK) Ltd. can't cover the liabilities.
 The company has briefed it to the accountant in Hong Kong to plan the solutions.

-Note 5: On November 11, 2021, the Board of Directors of the subsidiary Capital Futures Corp. approved to sell True Partner Advisor Hong Kong Ltd., the associate of the Group.
-All shares would be transferred on February 15, 2022.
+Note 6: On November 11, 2021, the Board of Directors of the subsidiary Capital Futures Corp. approved to sell True Partner Advisor Hong Kong Ltd., the associate of the Group.
+All shares had be transferred on February 15, 2022.
+No profit of loss information will be disclosed as it has no significant impact.